maximilien/musings/blogs/ai/5/draft.md

 **Testing tools under pressure.** Hackathons are my go-to environment for stress-testing dev tools I'm building or evaluating.
 If a tool works under hackathon pressure, it'll work anywhere.

-One anecdote worth sharing: I won GitHub Hack Night by showing Vectras, a multiagent platform I'd been using internally to build and maintain my projects.
-I hadn't even intended to submit it—I was using it as infrastructure for another hack.
-But the excitement and feedback from judges and participants gave me the conviction to keep investing in it, which led to a significantly better version.
+One anecdote worth sharing: I won a GitHub Hack Night in early winder by showing Vectras, a multiagent platform I'd been using internally to build and maintain my projects.
+I hadn't even intended to submit it since it had no UI/UX—I was using it as infrastructure for another hack.

+But using Lovable I was able to quickly build a complete UI/UX, connect it to my backend agents, and use Weaviate as the common knowledge based for the agents.
+The excitement and feedback from judges and participants gave me the conviction to keep investing in it, which led to a significantly better version.
 I'll discuss Vectras and its recent incarnation in a future post.

 ## My Hackathon Strategy Playbook